laktech/symmetrical-computing-machine/README.md

 - performance may be an issue, e.g. if lots of users access the endpoint
 - output is text with http status code for error reporting instead of JSON
 - large files are problematic as the entire file is read into memory

+On Linux, "tac" command is used.
+On Unix "tail -r" to read lines in reverse.

 ## Testing